Content Map Terms

 In vitro fertilization (IVF) increases the risks of ovarian hyperstimulation syndrome and multiple pregnancy.

 - Superovulation with hormone treatment can cause severe ovarian hyperstimulation syndrome.
-Your doctor can minimize the risk of ovarian hyperstimulation syndrome by closely monitoring your ovaries and hormone levels during treatment.
+Your doctor can reduce this risk by closely monitoring your ovaries and hormone levels during treatment.

-- The risk of conceiving a multiple pregnancy is directly related to the number of embryos transferred to a woman's uterus.
+- The risk of a multiple pregnancy is directly related to the number of embryos transferred to the uterus.
 Multiple pregnancies are high-risk for both the mother and the fetuses.

 There may be a higher risk of birth defects for babies conceived by certain assisted reproductive techniques, such as IVF.
 Talk with your doctor about these possible risks.